Costello1329/cpp-interns-2020/_info/roadmap.md

     - Difference between class inheritance and structs.
     - Final keyword
 - Finding names when inheriting:
-    - Hiding names by the heir.
+    - Hiding names of the base class methods.
-    - Explicit call of the parent methods of the inheritor.
+    - Explicit call of the parent methods of the inheritor (Using ::).
-    - Using :: and using.
-    - Problems with the visibility of the names of parents and their fields in descendants in the case of two-level inheritance, where the first level is private inheritance.
-The rules of working for the friend word in these cases.
     - The order in which constructors and destructors are called in inheritance.
-The problem with the initialization of the parents when defining the constructor of the inheritor, again using the initialization lists.
-Rules for placing objects of inherited classes in memory.
+The problem with the initialization of the parents when defining the constructor of the inheritor, again using the initializer lists.
     - Multiple inheritance, ambiguity with it, diamond inheritance problem.
-Examples of disambiguation using type conversions and the operator::, a combination of all this with private inheritance.
+Examples of disambiguation using type conversions and the operator::.

 - Typecasting between parent and child:
-    - Cutting when copying, casting pointers, casting links.
+    - Trimming when copying, casting pointers, casting references.
     - Features static_cast, reinterpret_cast between parents and descendants.
     - Dynamic_cast operator (unlike static_cast)
 - Virtual functions, their general idea and difference from non-virtual ones: